Sending e-commerce newsletters

-Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout.

-You can export a list of your customers’ emails manually to further upload it to mailing service like MailChimp, and send out your email.

-To export email contacts:

-**THIRD CAPTURE**

-Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout.
+Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout page.

-You can export a list of your customers’ emails manually to further upload it to the mailing service that you will use to send out newsletters.
+You can then export a list of your customers’ emails manually to further upload it to the mailing service that you will use to send out newsletters.

 To export email contacts: